ArivAhuja/binary-catalyst-options-signals/README.md

 - `--verbose`: Print detailed progress information
 - `--force`: Re-run analysis even if output files exist

+### 3. Running statistical analysis

+This file is still being developed but will provide analysis of dataframes created in option_analysis.

+### 4. Cloud Functions

+Directory contains files for deployable cloud functions on Google Cloud Platform.
+Files are still being edited to work properly.

 ## Example Outputs

 The analysis generates various visualizations and data files in the `option_analysis/` directory: